Stryker Rejuvenate Hip Litigation

 Ted Babbitt is investigating potential litigation involving the Stryker Rejuvenate Modular Primary Hip System, a comprehensive system of hip implants.
 In 2009 Stryker introduced the Rejuvenate Modular Primary Hip System.

 The Rejuvenate Modular Primary Hip System was touted as offering surgeons unparalleled options for personalizing the implant to each patient’s anatomy.
 The Rejuvenate System is designed to optimize anatomic restoration by providing options that offer enhanced stability, proven modularity an intraoperative flexibility.
 The modular design enables the surgeon to independently manage stem size, leg length and offset to recreate the patient’s anatomy, restore biomechanics and, consequently, minimize the risk of dislocation.

 Stryker Corporation Background

 Headquartered in Kalamazoo, Michigan, Stryker Corporation (SYK) is one of the world’s largest medical device companies operating in the global market.
 The Stryker Rejuvenate Hip Implant has not been recalled in the United States yet, but it seems to be doing a good bit of damage to those who were implanted with the new device.
-Babbitt & Johnson, P.A. is presently investigating cases involving the Stryker Orthopedics Rejuvenate Modular Hip System.
+Ted Babbitt is presently investigating cases involving the Stryker Orthopedics Rejuvenate Modular Hip System.